100 Level Courses

 This course is graded on the Graduate Regular scale.

-SOCI 632: Evaluation Research for Social Programs.
+SOCI 632: Community-Based Research Methods and Program Evaluation.
 3 credits.

 Registration Restrictions: